lyleresnick/lyleresnick.github.io/_posts/2017-08-29-A Crash Course on VIPER Architecture.md

 }
 ```

-- Here is a typical `@IBAction` method found in either a UIViewController or UITableViewCell :
+##### @IBAction

+When a button is touched, a UIViewController `@IBAction` method delegates to the Presenter.

+`@IBAction` methods located in a UITableViewCell should also delegate directly to the presenter, but must also pass the index of the cell in which the button was located.

 ```swift
 @IBAction func saveButtonTouched(_ sender: UIButton) {